fmcooper/stable-SPA/README.md

 Gurobi installed to run the IP program.

-For Gurobi installation follow the guide at: http://www.gurobi.com/documentation/6.5/ making sure you install a license (academic lisences are avaliable free) and set the $PATH, $CLASSPATH and
+For Gurobi installation follow the guide at: http://www.gurobi.com/documentation/6.5/ making sure you install a licence (academic licences are avaliable free) and set the $PATH, $CLASSPATH and
 $LD_LIBRARY_PATH variables as instructed.

 Download / git clone the stable-SPA software from Github: